Aamir1551/CompSwap/README.md

 You can run this project, by running the relevant python file: AllCorrectSimulator.ipynb In that file, we do a successful verification run of a request which we also deploy on the Arbiturm sepolia test net.

+We also have the files: ProviderIncorrectSimulator.ipynb which simulates what happens when a provider is incorrect, and we also have the file VerifierIncorrectSimulator.ipynb.
+These files live in the contracts folder, and each of them deploy the necessary contracts for the marketplace on the Arbitrum Sepolia test net, and then create a request for computation, and simulate an entire verification, with the neceessary functions being called.
+The ProviderIncorrectSimulator.ipynb simulates what happens when a provider is incorrect, and demonstrates the slashing behavior, and likewise the file VerifierIncorrectSimulator.ipynb demonstrates what happens when a verifier is incorrect, and the slashing that takes place.
+Finally, to run these files you must also have web3, eth_abi, solcx installed on your system.

 Alternatively, if you'd like to deploy this project yourself, please follow the instructions given below in a blank remix workspace project:

 1. Please create a compiler_config.json and paste in the below json: